Hallucination is Inevitable: An Innate Limitation of Large Language Models

 \section{Notes on Empirical Study}

-All the empirical studies presented in this paper were conducted between November 2023 and January 2024.
+All the empirical studies presented in this paper were conducted between December 2023 and May 2024.
 Inference of Llama 2 was conducted using four NVIDIA A100 GPUs.
-Code used for empirical study is available at \url{https://github.com/ZiweiXU/hallucinating_llm}.
+Inference of four-bit quantized version of Llama 3 was conducted using one NVIDIA A100 GPU.